 Lara also has this principle that even couples who are spending a lot of time together cannot always guarantee that one of them would not cheat.
 A man who has an intention to cheat will always find a way even if he’s tied around the waist of his partner.
 But if a man has no intention to cheat at all, he will stay faithful even if they’re thousands of miles apart from each other.

 Distance and time difference wasn’t the only issues that Lara and I had to face.
 We also had to deal with our cultural differences and sometimes, our communication barrier.
 I was born and raised in Miami while Lara spent her whole life in the Philippines.

 Her upbringing, familial culture, and beliefs differ a lot from mine.
-She also has a different way of expressing herself which I sometimes find it hard to understand.
-And the same goes on my case; she often misinterprets my words, actions, and gestures.
+She also has a different way of expressing herself which I sometimes find hard to understand.
+And the same goes for my case; she often misinterprets my words, actions, and gestures.